jam01/SRS-Template/template.md

 ### 1.2 Product Scope
 💬 _Defines the software product’s purpose, boundaries, and relationship to business goals_.

-➥ Identify the software system or component covered by this SRS by name and version/release.
-Describe the product’s primary purpose, key capabilities, and intended outcomes.
-If the SRS covers only part of a larger system, explicitly state inclusions and exclusions.
-Connect capabilities to business objectives and strategy.
-Reference any separate vision/scope documents for additional context.
+➥ Identify the product by name and version/release.
+In 3–5 sentences, describe its primary purpose, key capabilities, and intended outcomes.
+Clearly list inclusions and exclusions when this SRS covers part of a larger system.
+Connect capabilities to business objectives and reference a separate vision/scope document if needed.

 💡 Tips:
 * Focus on the “what” and “why”; save the “how” for design sections.